Flow field improvement for the optimization of the performances of a pulse-jet baghouse

 A. Ginestet*, D. Pugnet, M. Robitu, CETIAT - Centre Technique des Industries Aérauliques et Thermiques, France

-Measurements were carried out for 3 different air inlet locations (at the top, at the bottom and in the hopper), for 3 different air outlet locations at the top (on the other side, on the same side and at 90°), and for different air flow rate (3200, 5100 and 7000 m³/h).
-Measurements were conducted to characterize the flow field (air velocity cartography) inside the pulse-jet baghouse.
-The results show that the flow field is not [...] the opposite side of the air inlet.
-Calcium carbonate dust (9 µm (D50), 1 g/m³) was used; this dust is representative of industrial applications and commonly used for baghouse testing.
-The final pressure drop for filters cleaning was set at 800 Pa.
-Some configurations are better than others based on residual pressure drop (obtained after filters cleaning), cycle length, particle emission, compressed air use and energy consumption.
+Measurements were carried out for 3 different air inlet locations (at the top and at the bottom of the filters box, and in the hopper), for 3 different air outlet locations at the top (on the other side, on the same side and at 90°), for two air flow rates (5100 and 7000 m³/h).
+Measurements were conducted to characterize the flow field (air velocity cartography) inside the filters box.
+The results show that..

 Published in: FILTECH 2026 Conference